 Trends such as mobile computing have altered how enterprises work.
 To modernize, data center managers must adopt new technologies.
 This article examines the technologies that will bring data centers into the modern world of IT.
 Continue Reading

-2How much does that cost?-
+2How much does the cloud cost?-

 Data center costs in a hybrid cloud model